Medication Therapy Management Program

 - Better understand your medicines

-- Identify different, more affordable medicine options
+- Identify different, less expensive medicine options

 The summary you will receive following the telephone appointment includes a medication action plan that recommends what you can do to make the best use of your medications, with space for you to take notes or write down any follow-up questions.
 You will also get a personal medication list that will include all the medications you’re taking and why you take them.
 You may also print a blank medication form (PDF).

 Targeted medication reviews (TMRs) are also conducted throughout the year.
-These TMRs address specific or potential medication-related problems and are used to assess medication use and monitor whether any unresolved issues need attention.
+These TMRs address specific or potential medication-related problems and are used to assess medication use and monitor whether any issues need attention.
 TMRs may or may not require an additional 10-15 minute telephone conversation during the year.

 You are eligible for services offered by Providence Medicare Advantage Plan’s MTM Program if you: